dariasmyr/sso/readme.md

 # SSO
-The SSO is an open-source microservice for managing users and authentication across multiple apps.
-It supports token-based authentication (JWT) and integrates with a variety of back-end storage systems.
+The SSO is an **open-source microservice** for managing users and authentication across multiple apps, so that client app could **authenticate users without storing passwords locally**.

 ![SSO Architecture](docs/architecture.png "SSO Microservice Architecture")

+###Key points:

+- **Authorization Flow**: The client application redirects users to the SSO authentication service, where they authenticate.
+After successful authentication, the user is redirected back to the client with an access token (JWT) and refresh token.
+- **Access Tokens & Refresh Tokens**: If the access token expires, a refresh token can be used to obtain a new access token without requiring the user to re-authenticate in SSO.
+- **Passwordless Authentication**: The client application never stores user passwords.
+Authentication is managed by the SSO service, which securely handles user credentials.

 ## SSO Flow Diagram